eldevmo/portfolio/_posts/2021-05-02-ShopifyDataScienceInternChallenge.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/shopify7.PNG" alt="shopify7.PNG">

-**As it is mentioned in the given file, It is shown in the summary statistics that the AOV is $3145.13.**
+**As it is mentioned in the given file, it is shown in the summary statistics that the AOV is $3145.13.**

 **To check any outliers, columns are plotted.**